 - explain mass conservation physically, recognize the mass conservation equation, and memorize its form when density is constant

-- state the three main conservation laws in atmospheric science: the conservation of mass, the conservation of momentum, the conservation of energy
+- state the three main conservation laws in atmospheric science: the conservation of mass, the conservation of momentum, and the conservation of energy

 - name and explain the three fundamental (real) forces in the atmosphere (gravity, pressure gradient, and friction)